 Video processing applications frequently require some form of operator intervention during media processing.
-For example, an operator might run media through an ingest workflow to create a proxy to check timecode and closed captions and scrub and set trim points, review and add/edit metadata and variables, and then submit the media to another workflow for production processing.
+For example, an operator might run media through an ingest workflow to create a proxy to check timecode and closed captions and scrub and set trim points, review and add/edit metadata and variables, and then submit (or forward) the media to another workflow to start a production processing job.